 But before we forget, there will also be chi chi, the flipside of cruel and unusual Nutraloaf.
 Think of chi chi as what MacGyver would make with ingredients sourced solely from prison vending machines, or perhaps even the commissary, should he be gifted a few bucks by a family member.
 Lil Wayne, for example, made his with crushed up ramen noodles mixed with Doritos.
 WDRB describes it thusly: "Chi chi recipes vary, but commonly include ramen noodles, chips or cheese curls, meat snacks, and sugar."

 Even bigger plus: the chi chi will be prepared by Chris (last name withheld), a former inmate from SCI Graterford, the prison that took Eastern State Penitentiary's place after it closed in 1971.
 Chris makes his in a plastic bag, cooked in water that is boiled on a "stinger," a "crude immersion heater made from the end of an extension cord wrapped around nail clippers," he tells Philly.com.
 Although some versions of chi chi have just two or three ingredients, Chris's recipe combines ramen noodles, cheese curls, processed meats, barbecue sauce, honey, pickles, chili, and chili powder.

 Salty, sure.
 But still, one would guess, a hell of a lot better than Nutraloaf.

-For just $14 for adults (just $10 for students and children!), you, too, can play dress-up with the sad meals that appear day after day on the trays of murderers, child molesters, and unfortunate drug offenders.
-And it's a steal when you think of it this way: you can eat like one of the world's most famous rappers, then go back to maggot-free arugula and burrata salads as soon as you walk out the door.
+For just $14 for adults (just $10 for students and children!), you, too, can play dress-up with the sad meals that appear day after day on the the incarcerated.
+But that's only a steal when you can go back to maggot-free arugula and burrata salads as soon as you walk out the door.